WSTG - Latest

 In order for search engines to work, computer programs (or

 robots) regularly fetch data (referred to as crawling) from billions of pages on the web.
 These programs find web content and functionality by following links from other pages, or by looking at sitemaps.
-If a website uses a special file called
+If a site uses a special file called

 robots.txt to list pages that it does not want search engines to fetch, then the pages listed there will be ignored.
 This is a basic overview - Google offers a more in-depth explanation of how a search engine works.